canidlogic/infrared/doc/NoteRendering.md

 Parameter (7) refers to the layer within the NMF file, __not__ the layer within the output Retro script.
 Layers mean different things in NMF and Retro.

-The sample offset is always zero or greater, and the duration is always greater than zero.
-NMF cue events with a duration zero are never passed through to the note renderer, and Infrared does not allow grace notes with negative durations, either.
+The sample offset is always zero or greater, and the duration is either greater than or less than zero.
+Durations less than zero represent grace note offsets that come before the main beat.
+Durations greater than zero represent note durations in samples.
+NMF cue events with a duration zero are never passed through to the note renderer.

 The pitch of the note refers to the number of equal-tempered semitones away from middle C, with positive values being higher in pitch and negative values being lower in pitch.
 The range is that of an 88-key piano keyboard, which results in a valid range of [-39, 48].